 2.7.2.
 Game Connections

 At no point in time is any player allowed to play on an account not linked to their profile on Varsity Esports, nor at any point may a player or account that is not on the team for a 24 hour grace period before the match play in said match.
 Doing so may result in an overturn of the match, or a suspension from play.
 If a player wishes to change accounts during season, they must change it on Varsity Esports 24 hours before the match.
 The old account will still be considered the player’s for the remainder of the season and will stay on file.
 If that account receives any kind of ban during the remainder of the season the player will still receive penalties.
+Should players change their in-game names during the season, they must also update their game connection with the new name or that account may be considered unlinked and therefore not eligible for use in official matches.
 A player must remain on the team to be eligible for play in official matches for that team.
 Players may not have multiple game connections for the same game service linked to their account.
 All game connections must be accounts owned by the player or club of which the game connection is registered to.
 No account is permitted to be linked to more than one Varsity Esports profile at a time in the event that an account is owned by a school club.
 For an account which is registered as a game connection, only the player which the account is registered for may play on that account in an official match.

 The usage of “Ringers” (players not present on the team 24 hours before the match time) is strictly prohibited in all official matches.

 A player’s name in-game must match the name that they have registered for that game connection on their Varsity Esports profile.
 All participants names or profiles are prohibited from including:

 Slander of The High School Esports League, Varsity Esports, students, or its Staff